Professional practice

 • Pharmaceutical licence dispute: junior counsel (to Edmund King) for the defendants in a High Court dispute regarding a pharmaceutical licence.
 The defendants were one of the world’s largest generic drug manufacturers.
 The case involved both claims for unpaid royalties under a licence agreement and a substantial claim for damages, alleging that a takeover rendered the licensee in breach of a prohibition on assignment.

-• Sovereign Wealth Fund v Joint Venture Partner: acting as sole, and then junior, counsel for claimant in a long running ICC arbitration (English applicable law) concerning the allegedly fraudulent sale of and conduct of a business.
-The case involved various claims under a Shareholders’ Agreement and Subscription Agreement and related tort claims for misrepresentation and conspiracy.
+• Sovereign Wealth Fund v Joint Venture Partner: acting as sole, then junior, counsel for claimant in substantial ICC arbitration (English applicable law) concerning the allegedly fraudulent sale of and conduct of a business.
+The case involved various claims under a Shareholders’ Agreement and Subscription Agreement and related tort claims for misrepresentation and conspiracy regarding the sale of a Ukrainian agricultural business.

 • Todaysure Matthews Ltd v Marketing Ways Services: junior counsel (to Richard Millett KC) in a Commercial Court claim relating to an international sale of goods contract and allegedly improper draw-down on a performance guarantee.
 This included an application to set aside an order on the basis that it had been obtained by material non-disclosure: [2015] EWHC 64 (Comm).